PMTDVA/7-Super-Tool-Auto-Hack-Game/README.md

 <a href="https://ibb.co/x3J19cB"><img src="https://i.ibb.co/XVS70dK/4.png" alt="4" border="0" /></a>
 <<< Some Videos >>>

-How To Set the tool for first time :
+[OLD ]How To Set the tool for first time : (Now it is auto , check the How to use Tool New )

 <iframe width="640" height="360" frameborder="0" src="https://mega.nz/embed/QAUTiIaQ#fZumeTkxmwR9Yqx0-MWxuAxPjRH8qU4xFsXFBGHHfcQ" allowfullscreen ></iframe>

 <<< Soon >>>

-Adding more Templates such as octo , and more LGL than 2.1 (note that 2.1 is more stable than 2.2 and 2.3
+Adding more Templates such as octo

 string hacking